What's In This Article

 In the event there’s baking soda residue on the tiles, take a wet mop and mop the area or the floor with fresh clean water.

 Peachy Tip: Never use vinegar on the tile.
 The acidic content of the vinegar can ruin your grout.
 To avoid your grout splitting and breaking apart, avoid using anything that contains vinegar on the grout.

 There’s not any set time for you to clean your grout, but it’s best to clean it whenever it becomes dirty or discolored.

 The best time to clean grout in the shower would be once you see mold and mildew starting to form in the grout.

 Now that you know how to clean grout naturally, feel free to throw away your harsh chemicals, By using natural products you can get the job done quicker, more efficiently, have it be less stressful on your wallet, and most importantly, keep a safer home for you and your loved ones.

 As for my children’s father.
 He’s still kicking around living his own life far, far away from me.

-Before learning how to clean grout naturally, how did you used to clean it?
+Before learning how to clean grout naturally, what did you previously use to clean it?
 Share with a comment.